raregem1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-the script prints all the groups the user is pat of
+changes the ownership of the file hello to usr betty